 This series is part of the dataset: Fifth District Survey of Manufacturing Activity (Richmond FED)

 Download Full Dataset (.xlsx)Latest updates.
-Based on a sample of manufacturing firms surveyd by the FED, the seasonally unadjusted diffusion index for new orders (share of CEOs seeing a future increase minus share forecasting a decrease) was 3.0 in September 2025, compared to 1.0 in August 2025.
+According to survey data about manufacturers based in the Fifth District, the seasonally unadjusted diffusion index for new orders (share of CEOs seeing a future increase minus share forecasting a decrease) was 33.0 in May 2026, compared to 29.0 in April 2026.

 History.
-Have a look at a few statistics computed on the whole sample: the diffusion index averaged 27.6; it reached its maximum of 57.0 in March 2018; it hit a minimum of -16.0 in April 2025.
+Here's a glimpse of a few simple statistics computed on the full sample: the diffusion index had a mean of 29.1; it hit a peak of 64.0 in February 2002; it registered a minimum of -20.0 in October 2022.

 Latest values